 - Savings: If you’ve been able to save a significant amount of money, you may need less life insurance than someone with no savings.

-How Much Life Insurance for a Spouse?
+How Much Life Insurance You Should Purchase for a Spouse

 If you’d have to hire live-in help, build this cost into your spouse’s coverage.
 Likewise, if you’d have to move or change jobs as you adjusted to the loss of your spouse, you should consider these costs as you build the safety net life insurance can offer.

-Group Life Insurance vs. Your Own Policy
+Group Life Insurance Versus an Individual Policy

 In a nutshell, it works like this: An applicant who poses a higher risk of dying sooner will pay more for coverage or may even be ineligible for coverage.
 People who present the lowest risk can get excellent life insurance rates.